mahmooudgamal/mahmooudgamal/README.md

 <h1 align="center">Hi 👋, I'm Mahmoud Gamal</h1>
 <h3 align="center">A passionate .NET developer from Egypt</h3>
+<h3>I'm a senior developer with a focus on software architecture and design.
+My expertise is in Microsoft technologies like C#, .NET and TypeScript</h3>
 - 📫 How to reach me **mahmooudgamal@yahoo.com**

 <h3 align="left">Connect with me:</h3>